wdi-sg/tv-browser/readme.md

 ## Requirements

- 1. The `"#show-select"` should be hidden by default.
+ 1. Make the selector field (CSS selector `"#show-select"`) hidden by default.

- 2. When the user submits a search for a TV show...
+ 2. After the user submits a search for a TV show...
-  - the `"#show-select"` field should be un-hidden.
+  - un-hide the `"#show-select"` field.
-  - it should be populated with all search results.
+  - populate the `"#show-select"` field with the list of search results.
-  - the first select option should read "Shows matching `keyword`…".
+  - make the first / default select option read "Shows matching `keyword`…".

- 3. Whenever the user selects a title from the `#show-select` field (HINT: listen for a `"change"` event), the app should populate the `"#show-detail"` div with that show's name and image.
+ 3. Whenever the user selects a title from the `#show-select` field (HINT: listen for a `"change"` event), display that show's name and image in the `"#show-detail"` div.

 ## Take a look: